 The bean sprout is germinated from the mung bean (Vigna radiate) and is native to the Indian subcontinent, and mainly cultivated in the Philippines, Thailand, India, Bangladesh, Vietnam, Cambodia, China, Burma and Indonesia, Southern Europe, and the Southern United States.
 It typically takes one week for the sprouts to grow and are more nutritious than the original beans.

-Here are 7 health benefits of the Bean Sprout:
+Here are 7 health benefits of bean sprouts:

 Folate may an important function in the regulation of specific amino acids that the nervous system requires.
 Studies have shown that a deficient amount of dietary folate can increase the homocysteine levels, which can be a dangerous precursor to neurodegenerative diseases like Alzheimer’s disease and Parkinson’s disease.
 One cup of bean sprouts contains 16 percent of the daily recommended folate.

-Bean sprouts are an excellent source of Vitamin B-complex, such as folate or folic acid.
+Bean sprouts are an excellent source of B-vitamin complex like folate, also known as folic acid.
 Folate has shown to help in neural tube formation and red blood cell formation in prenatal babies.
 A deficiency of folic acid in pregnant women can lead to the birth of underweight infants and may also result in neural tube defects in newborns.

-Low calorie, nutrient rich foods like bean sprouts are efficient weight loss diet plans.
-High-fiber foods also offer the metabolism and assist manage body weight.
+Low calorie, nutrient-rich foods like bean sprouts are efficient weight loss diet plans.
+High-fiber foods also offer the metabolism and assist manage your body weight.
 One cup of bean sprouts contains only 31 calories and two grams of dietary fiber.

-4. Bean Sprouts can help improve digestive health.
+4. Bean sprouts can help improve your digestive health.